Umuezukwe: Tourism

 In addition, the relics of the historic Umuezukwe Oil mill on the beach, the historic and asphalt-needed 'Umuezukwe Road' washing unto Njaba River, and the relics of St Anthony's Primary school building, are other attractive sites in the community.
 The historic network of roads in Umuezukwe aided the lucrative trade and farming relationships with neighbours and other riverine communities in Oguta LGA, Ohaji/Egbema, and Rivers State through Njaba River-Oguta Lake-Orashi River navigable waterways to the Eastern coast.

 Cash Crops

-In addition to its known cassava, yam and fish produce, Umuezukwe produced and earned income from cashew nuts from the community's cashew plantain in the hilly lowland valley region known as Aba-Umuezukwe.
+In addition to its known cassava, yam and fish produce, Umuezukwe produced and earned income from cashew nuts from the community's cashew plantation in the hilly lowland valley region known as Aba-Umuezukwe.

 Economic challenges

 Poor and undeveloped road conditions coupled with unreliable electricity supply are some of the serious infrastructure and environmental challenges working against the restoration of the economic potentials of Umuezukwe, the entire Awo-Omamma and rural farming border communities in Oguta LGA.